Skip to main content

 Appeals Checklist

-You must clearly state your own name and address.
+Clearly state your own name and address.
 If someone is acting for you, like a planning agent they must clearly state their own name and address as well as your name and address.

-• a copy of the planning authority decision, or
+A copy of the planning authority decision, or

 You must provide your planning grounds of appeal (reasons and arguments) for your appeal and any items you wish to support your grounds of appeal.

-An Coimisiún Pleanála will receive a complete copy of documents, drawings and maps that were submitted to the local planning authority as part of the planning application stage and are displayed on the planning authority’s website.
+An Coimisiún Pleanála will receive a complete copy of documents, drawings and maps that were submitted to the local planning authority as part of the planning application stage and are displayed on the planning authority's website.
 Therefore, we advise you to not to upload any of these documents as part of the supporting material with your appeal.
 When uploading supporting material, please only include new documents.
-(This does not apply to third party appeals where you must include a copy of the planning authority's acknowledgement letter)

 You must pay the correct fee.

 You must make your appeal within 4 weeks from the date that the planning authority has made its decision.
+This is a strict time limit.
+If the last day falls on a weekend or Public Holiday when the Commission's offices are closed, your appeal is valid if received on the next working day.